"Human thought is so primitive it's looked upon as an infectious disease in some of the better galaxies. That kind of makes you proud, doesn't it?"

 "Pathetic... to think that Demon King Piccolo would fall... protecting a child...
 I have been.... contaminated... by you... and your father's decency...
 Gohan."

-In a recent Mahou Sensei Negima! chapter, we see that this has happened to the third Fate Averruncus.
-It does help that he wasn't created to have a one-track mind like the ones before him.
+- In Mahou Sensei Negima!, we see that this has happened to Fate Averruncus.
+It does help that he wasn't created to have a one-track mind like the other constructs before him.

 Maiza: Ours is a demanding business, is it not.

 Ronnie: Do you wish you were still an alchemist?"

 Maiza:...No.
 No, I don't.
 There was a time when I regretted ever summoning you on that boat... but I do not for a second regret my place here right now.

 - In a Pre Crisis Flash story, the intelligent apes of Gorilla City revealed their existence to humanity, only to regret it after the concept of "leisure time" was introduced into their society, turning many of them into couch potatoes.
 Their solution?
 Brainwashing the entire human race into forgetting they existed, so they could go back to hiding! (this was a pretty ham-fisted way to retcon them back to their original Status Quo.)